curtbraz/PhishAPI/README.md

 # To Setup (Ubuntu/Debian) :

 1) It's all in Docker now!
 Clone this repo (`git clone https://github.com/curtbraz/PhishAPI.git`), and `cd PhishAPI`.
 I typically host on an AWS EC2 Ubuntu instance or on WSL2 locally on Win 10 but you can host it anywhere.
+Be sure to open up ports TCP/80, 443, 445, & 137-139 to the Internet.

 2) Install docker-compose on Ubuntu with `sudo apt-get install docker-compose -y` and start Docker with `sudo systemctl start docker`.